Having to sit by and watch your fiercest rivals consistently filling their trophy cabinets each season would be galling for any supporter.

 After just six months in Istanbul, Ribery transferred to Marseille in 2005 and it was there that his career truly took off.
 Following a brilliant 2005/06 season, Ribery was called into France’s 2006 World Cup squad and his cameo appearances at that tournament saw him touted as Zinedine Zidane’s natural heir.

-Another season at Marseille followed before he joined Bayern Munich where he has remained ever since.
+Another season at Marseille followed before he joined Bayern Munich where he remained until joining Fiorentina and now Salernitana.

 CF: Mario Balotelli